marramgrass/python-mailsnake/README.md

     u'PONG!'

 Some Mandrill functions have a dash(-) in the name.
-Since Python function names can't have dashes in them, user underscores(\_) instead:
+Since Python function names can't have dashes in them, use underscores(\_) instead:

 	>>> mapi = MailSnake('YOUR MANDRILL API KEY', api='mandrill')
 	>>> mapi.messages.send(message={'html':'email html', 'subject':'email subject', 'from_email':'from@example.com', 'from_name':'From Name', 'to':[{'email':'to@example.com', 'name':'To Name'}]})